How to use IBM App Connect with IBM Watson Discovery

 Specify the Source and Source ID in App Connect

 Figure 2.
-In the Watson Discovery tooling, the source and source ID fields are displayed in the metadata section
+In the Watson Discovery tools, the source and source ID fields are displayed in the metadata section

 Watson Discovery tooling, showing the source and source ID fields

-• You can also use the metadata section in the App Connect UI to attach tags or labels to your objects so that you can then use those to search for and retrieve objects in the Watson tooling UI.
+• You can also use the metadata section in App Connect to attach tags or labels to your objects that you can use to search for and retrieve objects in the Watson UI.

 Figure 3.
 Add metadata in App Connect to facilitate search and retrieve of objects